GluuFederation/docs-openbanking-prod/docs/source/configuration-instructions.md

 ## Generate/install keys and certs for Gluu Open Banking Identity Platform

-This section covers details about setting up the keys and certificates in both VM and Cloud-Native distribution.
+This section covers details about setting up the keys and certificates in Cloud-Native distribution.

 * For MTLS keys, see the document about [Enabling NGINX MTLS Ingress](https://gluu.org/docs/openbanking/install-cn/#enabling-mtls-in-ingress-nginx)